pwnwiki/webappurls/README.md

-Web App Defauls URL list
+Web App Defaults URL list
 ==========

 A public list of URLs generally useful to webapp testers and pentesters.